 - The Corporate Insolvency and Governance Act 2020 temporarily suspends parts of insolvency law through introducing a moratorium of 20 business days for business directors to consider rescue options through filing for or applying to court for a moratorium.
 The moratorium can be extended for a further 20 business days without creditor consent, or for a longer period with creditor consent, by filing relevant statements with the court.
 The UK Government’s guidance sets out more details.

-- The Chancellor recently announced that the UK Government would extend the temporary 5% rate of VAT for hospitality and tourism until 31 March 2021.
+- The Chancellor recently announced that the UK Government would extend the temporary 5% rate of VAT for hospitality and tourism until 30 September 2021.
+A 12.5% rate of VAT will then apply for a further six months, until 31 March 2022.
 The UK Government has published general guidance on how the temporary reduction will operate, as well as more detailed documents covering hospitality, holiday accommodation and attractions.

 - The Chancellor recently announced that the UK Government will give businesses which deferred VAT due in March to June 2020 the option to spread their payments over the financial year 2021-2022.
-All businesses which deferred VAT will be able to opt-in to the New Payment Scheme from early 2021.
+All businesses which deferred VAT can opt-in to the New Payment Scheme until 21 June 2021, or contact HMRC on 0800 024 1222 by 30 June 2021 if they need extra help to pay.

-- The UK Government will give the self-employed and other taxpayers with income tax liabilities of up to £30,000 the option of using HM Revenue and Customs’ Time to Pay facility to agree a plan to pay taxes due in January 2021 over an additional 12 months.
+- The UK Government has given the self-employed and other taxpayers with income tax liabilities of up to £30,000 the option of using HM Revenue and Customs’ Time to Pay facility to agree a plan to pay taxes due in January 2021 over an additional 12 months.
+This service can be used within 60 days of the payment deadline.

 - Businesses who are concerned they may not be able to pay their next tax bill may be eligible to receive support via HM Revenue and Customs’ Time to Pay helpline 0800 024 1222.
 Arrangements are agreed on a case-by-case basis depending on individual circumstances.